randolpho/ask-3po/README.md

 used Github Pages as a CDN for my static binaries.
-I'm doing this because Github Pages doesn't seem to care about bandwidth -- they don't provide me with any sort of reporting on the subject and haven't complained yet -- but Microsoft Azure absolutely does, and the jukebox sucks up my alloted bandwitdh very, very fast.
+I'm doing this because Github Pages doesn't seem to care about bandwidth -- they don't provide me with any sort of reporting on the subject and haven't complained yet -- but Microsoft Azure absolutely does, and the jukebox sucks up my alloted bandwidth very, very fast.
 Yes, Github Pages isn't exactly performant, but this is about being cheap, not about being fast.
 Oddly, I couldn't do that with the fonts I'm using.
 IE 10 complains about cross-domain origins on fonts, although Chrome and Firefox don't care.
-That's actually a good thing, and bully to IE for doing it right.
+That's actually a good thing, and good on IE for doing it right.

 Ok, I can't think of anything else that's important so I'll sign off.